Azure-Samples/virtual-machines-python-scheduled-events-central-logging/README.md

 ## Building the sample
-1. You will need an Event Hub created before runnign the sample.
+1. You will need an Event Hub created before running the sample.
 To do this, refer to the article [Create an IoT Hub through Azure Portal](https://azure.microsoft.com/documentation/articles/iot-hub-csharp-csharp-getstarted/#create-an-iot-hub).

 2. Copy the connection string for your Event Hub and paste it in the configuration file.

 3. At the end of the Event Hub connection string, add ";EntityPath=[your-eventhub-name]", where your-eventhub-name is the name of the event hub that will be handling the events.

-4. This sample was tested on PYthon 3.5
+4. This sample was tested on Python 3.5

 ## Running the sample